 We can also show that the marginal entropy is produced by the expected divergence

 which implies that $\text{div}(t) \leq 0$ since the marginal entropy is a monotonically increasing function of $t$ under our forward process.
-This reflects the fact that the forward process always lead to a dispersion of the trajectories, regardless to the nature of the initial distribution.
-From this, we can conclude that the maximum bandwidth is achieved when
+This reflects the fact that the forward process always leads to a dispersion of the trajectories, regardless to the nature of the initial distribution.
+From~this, we can conclude that the maximum bandwidth is achieved when

-This gives us a clear connection between the local vanishing of the Jacobian in spontaneous symmetry breaking (Eq.~\ref{eq: local trace vanishing}) with the expected vanishing that corresponds to saturation of the generative bandwidth.
+This gives us a clear connection between the local vanishing of the Jacobian in spontaneous symmetry breaking (Equation~(\ref{eq: local trace vanishing})) with the expected vanishing that corresponds to saturation of the generative~bandwidth.

-\subsection{Information geometry}
+\subsection{Information~Geometry}

 The derivation in the previous sub-section suggests a deep connection between the information production and the geometry of the data manifold.
-We can further analyze this connection by using concepts from information geometry \cite{amari2016information}.
-The key connection is that conditional entropy rate is in fact just the expected value of the trace of the Fisher information matrix, which can be defined as follows:
+We can further analyze this connection by using concepts from information geometry~\cite{amari2016information}.
+The~key connection is that the conditional entropy rate is in fact just the expected value of the trace of the Fisher information matrix, which can be defined as follows:

 This quantity quantifies the sensitivity of the posterior distribution $p(\y \mid \x{t})$ to changes in $\x{t}$ and can be interpreted as a natural metric tensor on the variable $\x{t}$.
-Using Bayes theorem and our simplified forward process, the expression can be rewritten as
+Using Bayes' theorem and our simplified forward process, the~expression can be rewritten as

-Geometric information such as the manifold dimensionality is encoded in the spectrum of this matrix \cite{kadkhodaie2023generalization, stanczuk2024diffusion, ventura2024manifolds, achilli2025memorization}.
+Geometric information such as the manifold dimensionality is encoded in the spectrum of this matrix~\cite{kadkhodaie2023generalization, stanczuk2024diffusion, ventura2024manifolds, achilli2025memorization}.
 The Fisher information metric provides information on the (local) manifold structure of the data $\y$ as seen through the lenses of the noisy state $\x{t}$.
-This is easy to see in the case where the data is Gaussian with covariance matrix $\Sigma_0$, which gives the formula
+This is easy to see in the case where the data is Gaussian with covariance matrix $\Sigma_0$, which gives the~formula